Tutorial: Power Functions in Transfer Pricing

 Ednaldo Silva

 (Ph.D.
-Econ.) is a leading economist with over 25 years’ experience in transfer pricing and the valuation of intangibles.
+Econ.) is a leading economist with over 25 years’ experience in transfer pricing.

-He is founder and managing director of RoyaltyStat, a boutique data, software and consulting firm specializing in transfer pricing and intellectual property solutions.
-Dr. Silva was first Sr. Economic Advisor at the IRS Office of Chief Counsel, a drafting member of U.S. 26 IRC section 1.482 transfer pricing regulations, and introduced the “comparable profits method” (CPM in the US and TNMM in the OECD), “best method” rule and the concept of arm’s-length represented by a range of results, rather than point estimate.
+He is founder and former managing director of RoyaltyStat, an online database of royalty rates extracted from license agreements.
+Dr. Ednaldo Silva was the first Sr. Economic Advisor at the IRS Office of Chief Counsel, a drafting member of U.S. 26 IRC section 1.482 (1992, 1993, 1994) transfer pricing regulations.
+He introduced the “comparable profits method” (CPM in the US and TNMM in the OECD), “best method” rule, multiyear profit analysis, and the concept of arm’s-length represented by a range of results, rather than a point estimate.

 Read more